Hysterectomy: Germany

 The number of hysterectomies in Germany has been constant for many years.
 In 2006, 149,456 hysterectomies were performed.
-Additionally, Of these, 126,743 (84.8%) successfully benefitted the patient without incident.
+Additionally, of these, 126,743 (84.8%) successfully benefited the patient without incident.
 Women between the ages of 40 and 49 accounted for 50 percent of hysterectomies, and those between the ages of 50 and 59 accounted for 20 percent.
 In 2007, the number of hysterectomies decreased to 138,164.
 In recent years, the technique of laparoscopic or laparoscopically assisted hysterectomies has been raised into the foreground.

 Denmark

 In Denmark, the number of hysterectomies from the 1980s to the 1990s decreased by 38 percent.
-In 1988, there were 173 such surgeries per 100,000 women, and by 1998 this number had been reduced to 107.
-The proportion of abdominal supracervical hysterectomies in the same time period grew from 7.5 to 41 percent.
+In 1988, there were 173 such surgeries per 100,000 women, and by 1998, this number had been reduced to 107.
+The proportion of abdominal supracervical hysterectomies in the same period grew from 7.5 to 41 percent.
 A total of 67,096 women underwent hysterectomy during these years.